thradams/thradams.github.io/ownership.md

-V0.2 - 30/06/2023
+V0.3 - 30/06/2023

 ## Abstract

 In C, resources such as memory are managed manually.
-For example, we utilize the ```malloc``` function to allocate memory and store the resulting address in a variable.
-When the memory is no longer needed, we need the address returned by malloc to be able to call ```free```.
+For example, we utilize the `malloc` function to allocate memory and store the resulting address in a variable.
+When the memory is no longer needed, we need the address returned by malloc to be able to call `free`.

 Therefore, the variable holding the address is considered the owner of the memory, as this address cannot be simply discarded, otherwise we have a memory leak.